PolyU-Edge-Intelligence-Lab/Lab-Website/content/project/Unified-TinyML-System-main/index.md

 ---
-title: A Unified TinyML System for Multi-modal Edge Intelligence and Real-time Visual Perception.
+title: (IoTJ)A Unified TinyML System for Multi-modal Edge Intelligence and Real-time Visual Perception.
 summary: Our research focuses on the software and hardware synergy of on-device learning techniques, covering the scope of model-level neural network design, algorithm-level training optimization and hardware-level arithmetic acceleration.
 tags:
 - Others